 Are you wondering if your preschooler has a vision problem?
 Need to schedule an eye exam for a child who is just starting school?

 There's no need to keep searching for a "kids' optometrist near me."
 Trust your child's vision to the pediatric eye care experts at Campus Eye Center.
 A pediatric optometrist with special training to spot potential vision problems and eye conditions in young eyes will evaluate your child's vision.
-During the visit, we will utilize specific equipment to evaluate your child's vision for common vision disorders including:
+During the visit, we will utilize specific equipment to assess your child's vision for common vision disorders and eye problems, including:

 Voted #1 in Pediatric Optometry

-Children's eye exams are extremely important, because 5 to 10 percent of preschoolers and 25 percent of school-aged children have vision problems.
-Approximately 80% of learning is visually based, so poor vision can hinder your child's ability to study their school materials.
-Therefore, undetected and untreated visual problems can negatively impact a child's ability to reach their full academic potential.
+Children's eye exams are essential, and you should schedule them regularly because 5-10% of preschoolers and 25% of school-aged children have vision problems.
+Approximately 80%of learning is visually based, so poor vision can hinder your child's ability to study their school materials.
+Therefore, undetected and untreated vision problems can negatively impact a child's ability to reach their full academic potential.
 Please read our guide to children's eye care to learn more.

 When scheduling an eye exam, choose a time when your child is usually alert and happy.

 Eye exams are conducted differently depending on your child's age, but the exam will generally involve:

 Please be sure to let us know if your child has a history of prematurity or delayed motor development before we examine their eyes.
 We should also know if your child engages in frequent eye rubbing or blinks excessively.
 Also, having difficulty maintaining eye contact, not holding a gaze (fixation) while looking at objects, exhibiting poor eye tracking skills, or failing a pediatrician or pre-school vision screening may be signs of a vision problem.